oktadev/okta-blog/_source/_posts/2021-09-20-cli-ssh-oauth-device-grant.md

     The `WriteMemoryCallback` function saves the callback results in a `chunk` buffer.
 Then, we use a helper function `getValueForKey` to extract the value fields for keys `user_code`, `device_code`, and `verification_uri`.

 3. We then prompt the user to login to the activate endpoint.
 For a more pleasant user experience, we incorporate the URL inside a QRCode.
-We leveraged the code from Y2Z/qr:  Text-based QR Code® generator to generate ASCII output so that it will output properly in the command shell.
+We leveraged the code from [Y2Z/qr](https://github.com/Y2Z/qr) to generate ASCII output so that it will output properly in the command shell.

     ```c
     char * qrc = getQR(activateUrl);